Tara iti chick - Aotearoa's most endangered bird. Photo: DoC

-Choose from one of the projects below to to help resource positive change for some of Aotearoa’s most endangered species and their habitats.
+Choose a project below to enable positive change for Aotearoa’s most endangered species

 Tara iti, NZ Fairy Tern Protection Programme

-The tara iti, New Zealand fairy tern is our most threatened bird.
+The tara iti, New Zealand fairy tern is our most threatened bird and is in our Top Ten Most Endangered Species List.
 There are only nine breeding pairs left and the birds survive on the beaches between Whangarei and Auckland.
-The Endangered Species Foundation has identified tara iti, the New Zealand Fairy Tern in its Top Ten Most Endangered Species List.

-With your support we can work to stop sand mining, beach narrowing, weed invasion, predators, human disturbance and loss of marine life, which are all a major threat to these birds.
+With your support we can work to stop sand mining, human disturbance and loss of marine life, which are major threats to these birds.